 Taurus ran off, but not without some parting spite in the form of draining Lisa’s friends’ energy (he had to provoke them to put on their club masks under threat of revoking their wishes).
 He claims they have lots of energy, but compared to the whole stadium he offered at the outset, I have a feeling Joker isn’t going to be very impressed.
 Creepily and also sad, we saw Lisa’s shadowmen friends following us in at least one shop after the fact, still trying to speak to her!

 At this point, we left the stage and encountered a three-minute timer before the concert hall would blow up.
 There was no way to stop the bomb, but we’d have that long to find Leo’s riddle, which would point us towards his next target.
-The game made something of a running gag out of stashing more bombs in every available container (Michel would later call Leo neurotic and paranoid for doing this over and over again in later dungeons).
+The game made something of a running gag out of stashing more bombs in every available container, just to underline that there was nothing you could do (Michel would later call Leo neurotic and paranoid for doing this over and over again in later dungeons).
 The sequence was harder than it seemed, since you had to find the riddle in a locker, but the game gave no indication that you could search each individual locker in a bank of lockers!
 Argh, it’s the FFVII bookshelf issue all over again!